datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 If this looks a bit clunky to you, you are not alone with this opinion, and you'll be glad that starting with podman version 4.4+ [this can be done much nicer](#setup-with-podman-v44-and-later).

-For podman v4.3, we create a container, similar to what would need to be done with Docker, only to generate a systemd service unit from the setup.
+For podman v4.3, we create a container, similar to what would need to be done with Docker, but only to generate a systemd service unit from the setup.
 Afterwards, we can immediately remove the container again, because the service unit will create a new one, each time it starts (`--new`).
 Take a look at the `.service` file generated in `.config/systemd/user/`.
 In case something does